Homepage / Bullion Coins: UK Bullion / UK Queen's Beasts Silver

 The Lion of England:

-As long as England has had a shield of its own, it has always featured the lion in some form; which symbolizes bravery, strength and valour.
+As long as England has had a shield of its own, it has always featured the lion in some form; which symbolizes bravery, strength, and valor.

 The Lion supports a shield showing the Arms of the United Kingdom as they have been since Queen Victoria's reign in 1837.